msk-access/cwl_subworkflows/qc_duplex_bam/README.md

 ### Two versions of this subworkflow:
 v1.0 qc_duplex_bam.cwl

 This sub-workflow was originally designed for MSK-ACCESS data.
-Hence, in addition to the duplex BAM, it expects two sets of bait/target regions (referred to as pool A and pool B for MSK-ACCESS).
+Hence, in addition to the duplex BAM, it expects two sets of bait/target regions (referred to as pool A and pool B).

 ### Usage v1.0